gdsbook/book/notebooks/05_choropleth.md

 ```

 Prior to examining the attribute values it is important to note that the
-spatial units for these states are far from homogenous in their shapes and
+spatial units for these states are far from homogeneous in their shapes and
 sizes.
 This can have major impacts on our brain's pattern recognition capabilities
 as we tend to be drawn to the larger polygons.
 Yet, when we considered the
 statistical distribution above, each observation was given equal weight.
 Thus,